By Seymour Topping with additional editing by Sig Gissler

 Over the years the Pulitzer board has at times been targeted by critics for awards made or not made.
 Controversies also have arisen over decisions made by the board counter to the advice of juries.
 Given the subjective nature of the award process, this was inevitable.
 The board has not been captive to popular inclinations.
 Many, if not most, of the honored books have not been on bestseller lists, and many of the winning plays have been staged off-Broadway or in regional theaters.

 In journalism the major newspapers, such as The New York Times, The Wall Street Journal, and The Washington Post, have harvested many of the awards, but the board also has often reached out to work done by small, little-known papers.
 The Public Service award in 1995 went to The Virgin Islands Daily News, St. Thomas, for its disclosure of the links between the region's rampant crime rate and corruption in the local criminal justice system.
 In 2005, the investigative reporting award went to Willamette Week, an alternative newspaper in Portland, Oregon, for its exposure of a former governor's long concealed sexual misconduct with a 14-year-old girl.
 In 2008, the feature photography prize was captured by the Concord (N.H.)
 Monitor for its portrayal of a family coping with a parent's terminal illness.
 In 2010, the Public Service prize went to the Bristol, Va., Herald Courier, a small daily, for exposing the mismanagement of natural gas royalties owed to thousands of landowners.
+And in 2013, the National Reporting prize was won by InsideClimate News, a small online news organization.

 Notwithstanding these contretemps, from its earliest days, the board has in general stood firmly by a policy of secrecy in its deliberations and refusal to publicly debate or defend its decisions.
 The challenges have not lessened the reputation of the Pulitzer Prizes as the country's most prestigious awards and as the most sought-after accolades in journalism, letters, and music.
 The Prizes are perceived as a major incentive for high-quality journalism and have focused worldwide attention on American achievements in letters and music.